QF 3-pounder Hotchkiss: United Kingdom service

-In 1886 this gun was the first of the modern Quick-firing (QF) artillery to be adopted by the Royal Navy as the Ordnance QF 3 pounder Hotchkiss, built under licence by the Elswick Ordnance Company.
+In 1886 this gun was the first modern Quick-firing (QF) artillery piece to be adopted by the Royal Navy.
+It was known as the Ordnance QF 3 pounder Hotchkiss and was built under licence by the Elswick Ordnance Company.

 By the middle of World War I the Hotchkiss gun was obsolescent and was gradually replaced by the more powerful Ordnance QF 3 pounder Vickers gun.
 Of the 2,950 produced it is estimated that 1,948 were still available in 1939 for RN use.
 The availability, simplicity and light weight of the gun kept it in use in small vessels and many were later brought back into service on merchant vessels used for auxiliary duties in World War II or as saluting guns and sub-calibre guns for gunnery practice until the 1950s.
 Early in WWII, it was also pressed into service in ports around the British Empire, to defend against possible incursions by motor torpedo boats, until the modern QF 6 pounder 10 cwt gun became available.
 Two, brought from Gibraltar in the late 1990s, are still in use on Victory Green in the Falkland Islands for saluting purposes.

 Royal Navy ships armed with QF 3-pounder Hotchkiss guns included: